CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly articulates specific capabilities (API versioning via multiple methods), includes natural trigger terms developers would use, and explicitly states both what it does and when to use it.
-The description is concise, uses third-person voice correctly, and occupies a distinct niche that minimizes conflict with other skills.
+This is a strong skill description that clearly articulates specific capabilities (API versioning via multiple strategies with backward compatibility), includes natural trigger terms developers would use, and provides an explicit 'Use when' clause with relevant scenarios.
+It is concise, uses third person voice, and occupies a distinct niche unlikely to conflict with other skills.

 DimensionReasoningScore